Who Was Carolyn Bessette Kennedy?

 Born in White Plains, New York, on January 7, 1966, and voted "ultimate beautiful person" of her high school class of 1983, Carolyn Bessette Kennedy grew up in a wealthy corner of Connecticut, just outside of New York City, with her older sisters, twins Lisa and Lauren.
 Bessette moved to Connecticut with her mother and sisters at age 8 when her parents divorced.
 Her mother, a school administrator, remarried a prominent doctor.

 After graduating from a Catholic high school, Bessette earned an undergraduate degree in education at Boston University.
 (She was the cover girl for the "Girls of BU" 1988 calendar.)
 Her first job after college was in public relations for a nightclub company in New England.
 She went to work at Calvin Klein's store in Boston and then transferred to the company's New York location.

 Marriage to JFK Jr.

 Six feet tall with long blonde hair, Bessette was linked with an assortment of men before John F. Kennedy Jr., including a Calvin Klein model, a pro hockey player and the heir to the Benetton fashion company fortune.
-She first met and spoke with John F. Kennedy Jr. when they were both running in Central Park; she impressed him with her beauty, intelligence and sincerity.
+She first met and spoke with Kennedy Jr. when they were both running in Central Park; she impressed him with her beauty, intelligence and sincerity.
 Their fairy-tale marriage in 1996 took place in a 100-year-old, flower strewn chapel on a secluded island off the Georgian coast.